Summer Undergraduate Research Program (SURP)

 - Develop greater familiarity with the contours of the research process and academic writing

 Financial benefits of the program include a stipend of $3000, support for travel to/from Charlottesville, and $500 towards meals.

 How to Apply

-Our application for this upcoming summer opens on November 1.
-Before applying please read over our research opportunities for this upcoming summer to determine which ones would be the best fit for your interests.
+The application process for SURP is managed by the Leadership Alliance's Summer Research Early Identification Program.
+Learn more about our two-step application process here!
+Before applying, please read over our research opportunities for this upcoming summer to determine which ones would be the best fit for your interests.

 - Undergraduate Researcher Program from Summer 2014

 - Two SURP Interns Describe Their Preparation for Graduate School

 - Curry Resources and Support are Key for Two SURP Interns